RickStrahl/MarkdownMonster/TipOfTheDay.md

+### 3 ways to Image Embedding
+Did you know you can get images into @MarkdownMonstr docs in 3 ways: Image dialog, paste image into doc, drag images from Explorer.

 ### Changing Update Check Interval
 Markdown Monster is iterating very quickly.
 Don't want to see new version checks as frequently?
 Set the following configuration settings to check less frequently: